Home

 A. We generally try to get good representatives of each scale in model railroading, from Z to G (think 3-inch to 3-foot-long locomotives).
 Depending upon applications, we usually get local layouts as well as some from Milwaukee, Madison, and “up north”.
 We try to keep the mix fresh so there’s always something new to see.

-The hourly door prizes are donated by our vendors, and we pull about four or five names each hour; you must be present to win and we will make an announcement over the public address system.
+The hourly door prizes are donated by our vendors, and we pull about four or five numbers each hour.
+You must be present to win and we will make an announcement over the public address system.

-The grand prize is typically a high-value product drawn at the end of the show Sunday; you need not be present to win as we will contact you with the information on the door prize slip.
+The grand prize is typically a complete train set!
+Register near the Show Office; you need not be present to win.
 All hourly winners are still eligible for the grand prize.

 Q. How do I vote for my favorite layout?